ash-project/ash/documentation/topics/glossary.md

 See `Ash.Filter` for more information.

-## Flow

-Flows combine actions together into a static workflow, somewhat similarly to [Ecto.Multi](https://hexdocs.pm/ecto/Ecto.Multi.html).
-The result of running one action in a flow can be used as input to another action, and flows can be halted and resumed on request.
-Flows also support transactions; steps can be grouped together into transactions or the whole flow can be run inside a single transaction.

-See the [Flows guide](/documentation/topics/flows.md) for more information.

 ## Identity

 A way to uniquely identify an instance of a resource.
 A primary key is an example of an identity that is automatically generated; you can manually add others such as a user's email address, or a URL slug for a post.
 If using AshPostgres, constraints will be created to enforce identities at the database level.